Control of uniflagellar soft robots at low Reynolds number using buckling instability: Introduction

-Uni-flagellated bacteria-inspired actuation mechanism has significant advantages over other mechanisms.
+Inspired by the effectiveness of the motion of flagellated microorganisms, in this work, we have considered a motion mechanism that mimics that of uniflagellated bacteria and proposed a simple strategy for its control.
+Uniflagellated bacteria-inspired actuation mechanism has significant advantages over other mechanisms.
 For instance, we will show in this paper that a robot equipped with such mechanism can explore the 3D space using only one input (one rotating actuator).
-Other actuation methods such as traveling-wave propellers \cite{distributed, wave_Behkam} require distributed actuation which has been proven to be very challenging in particular at the microscale \cite{drug_Nelson}.
+Other actuation methods such as traveling-wave propellers \cite{distributed, wave_Behkam} require distributed actuation which has been proven to be very challenging, in particular at the microscale \cite{drug_Nelson}.
 Furthermore, depending on the cargo that the robot carries, long strips of drug, shaped into a helical shape, may be used as the flagellum itself, significantly minimizing the weight of the robot \cite{drug_Li}.

 This propulsion method is comparatively more pliable than, for instance, magnetically driven actuators that are limited by rigidity of the material used as the flagellum \cite{image_Nelson} and require specific material properties (such as ferromagnetism) for efficient interaction with the magnetic field \cite{prop_Ghosh, prop_Abbot}.
-Another advantage of such propellers is their higher maneuverability; due to crawling-like motion of elastic flagellum and flexibility of its dimension \cite{drug_Li}, these robots may potentially be suitable for efficiently moving through lumens \cite{drug_Nelson}.
-Inspired by these potentials of uniflagellar robots, we consider the following problem: how can a uniflagellar robot follow a prescribed trajectory in three dimensional space simply by varying the angular velocity of the flagellum?
+Another advantage of such propellers is their higher maneuverability; due to crawling-like motion of elastic flagellum and flexibility of its dimension \cite{drug_Li}, these robots may potentially be suitable for operating in narrow tubular environments such as moving through lumen \cite{drug_Nelson}.
+Inspired by these potentials of uniflagellar robots, we attempt to solve the following problem throughout the remainder of this paper: design a control strategy for a uniflagellar robot to follow a prescribed trajectory in three dimensional space, simply by varying the angular velocity of its flagellum.